erikagnvall/eda040_project/README.md

 		System.err.println("cold not close connection");
 	}

-Now you can compile it:
+The files we move in this step is only needed as mock placeholders for the C-crosscompiler.

 	$mv src/se /tmp

-The files we move in this step is only needed as mock placeholders for the C-compiler.
+Now you can compile the junk:

 	$ant